-On a 4th try, after failing on three previous attempts to row across the Atlantic Ocean in memory of his brother who died of AIDS & to encourage HIV testing, Mooney set off from the Canary Islands on Feb.
-19, 2014, and landed at the Brooklyn Bridge on November 28, 2015.
+On a 4th try, after failing on three previous attempts to row across the Atlantic Ocean in memory of his brother who died of AIDS & to encourage HIV testing, Mooney set off from the Canary Islands on February 19, 2014.
+He landed at Brooklyn Bridge on November 28, 2015.
 He faced enormous challenges in the twelve years it took for him to live a dream.

 He faced enormous challenges in the twelve-year it took for him to live a dream.
 This feat was a first on many fronts.
 Over the years, Mooney drifted in life raft for fourteen days, survived pirate attack, an oceanic white tip shark damage his boat, loss an astonishing 80 pounds after finally rowing across the Atlantic.